Drink to Me Only with Thine Eyes: Lyrics

 Besides Philostratus, a couple of other classical precedents have also been identified.
+(Note: Other precedents include the Latin poet Catullus, and one of the poets of the Greek Anthology.
+J. Gwyn Griffiths has noted for instance that the image of perfume being imparted to a rosy wreath occurs in a poem of the Greek Anthology On the parallels with Catullus see Bruce Boehrer, "Ben Jonson and the 'Traditio Basiorum'.)

 This literary background helps restore the original intention of the words from the blurring of certain lyrical variations which, while naïvely touching, do conceal the true meaning.
 In particular, the line "But might I of Jove's nectar sup" is often rendered: "But might I of love's nectar sip".
 The disappearance of Jove was probably not due to changing fashion, however, but to a popular misreading of the text of early editions.
 In Ben Jonson's time the initial J was just coming into use, and previously the standard would have been to use a capital I (as in classical Latin).
 Thus in the first edition of Ben Johnson's The Forest (1616), where the song first appeared in print, the line reads: "But might I of IOVE's Nectar sup".
 "IOVE" here indicates Jove, but this was misread as "love".
 The word "sup" has also often been changed to "sip"; but "sup" rhymes with "cup", and is clearly the reading in the first edition.
-The meaning of the line is that even if the poet could drink to his heart's content of the nectar of the king of the gods, he would prefer the nectar made by his earthly beloved.
+The meaning of the line is that even if the poet could drink to his heart's content of the nectar (Note: Nectar and ambrosia were the food and drink of the Greek gods, conveying immortality.) of the king of the gods, he would prefer the nectar made by his earthly beloved.

 Melody

 Willa McClung Evans suggested that Jonson's lyrics were fitted to a tune already in existence and that the fortunate marriage of words to music accounted in part for its excellence.
 This seems unlikely since Jonson's poem was set to an entirely different melody in 1756 by Elizabeth Turner.
 Another conception is that the original composition of the tune was by John Wall Callcott in about 1790 as a glee for two trebles and a bass.
+(Note: Best Loved Songs of the American People states (without evidence) that the tune is sometimes attributed to Mozart.)
 It was arranged as a song in the 19th century, apparently by Colonel Mellish (1777–1817).
 Later arrangements include those by Granville Bantock and Roger Quilter.
 Quilter's setting was included in the Arnold Book of Old Songs, published in 1950.